sahthevandal/CSAwesome/_sources/Unit-Sqrt2-Methods/topic-sqrt2-1-using-methods.rst

        ``Math.sqrt`` which is perfectly fine.

-Note that some methods take no arguments but when you call them you still need an empty pair of paretheses.
+Note that some methods take no arguments but when you call them you still need an empty pair of parentheses.
 It's a common beginner mistake to leave the parentheses off a method call that takes no arguments. ``System.out.println`` can, in fact be called with no arguments to just print a blank line.
 With that in mind, compare these two lines of code: